boatmorrow/RattlsnakeModel/Notes.md

 * Much like creating stream networks using SAGA, we'll need to play around with an area threshold for initiating the stream.
 This variable is called `threshold_m2` in the script.
 Try to match the NHD flowlines as best as possible.

 ### 5) MODFLOW - time to build the subsurface!
+In this script we'll create in initial MODFLOW model.
+This will be a super basic model, just to get a forward MODFLOW model running.
+This model will then be modified to create more complicated versions.
+To get this model running, you mostly need to:
+* Get paths all managed up
+* In particular, the executable needs to be in the path.

 ### 6) MODFLOW SFR